-THEO 399 - Special Topics in Theology Non-Recurring, 3(varies)
+THEO 399 - Special Topics in Theology

 A course on a topic or figure of special interest to a member of the theology faculty and offered on a non-recurring basis.
-This course does not fulfill theology foundations requirements.

-THEO 495 - Senior Theology Seminar Every Year, Winter 3(0-3-0)
+THEO 495 - Senior Theology Seminar

 All students with theology as a first subject of concentration in the B.A. program are required to take this course.
 Students further develop skills in biblical, theological and interdisciplinary scholarship through the preparation of a senior research paper and seminar presentations and discussions.